 Drift is a slow moving form of change in which the existing rules do not change but their impact does because of shifts in the external environment (perhaps in combination with gaps in and neglect of the formal rules), thereby giving institutions new meaning.
 Changes to the US welfare system are often cited as the classic example of policy drift, as formal rules around welfare were maintained as the same time as society changed, undermining those formal rules as they became increasingly out of step with wider changes (Hacker 2005).
 Drift also has important gendered impacts.
-The male bread winner model underlying many welfare states, not just in the USA, eroded - in part as a consequence of the large increases in female employment which was combined in many contexts with increased numbers of single parent (predominantly female-headed) households.
+The male bread winner model underlying many welfare states, not just in the USA, eroded - in part as a consequence of the large increases in female employment which was combined in many contexts with increased numbers of single parent (predominantly femaleheaded) households.
 However many formal rules based on this model remained in place, resulting in contradictory gender outcomes (Esping-Andersen 2009).
-Institutionalist scholars like Hacker (2005) have recognized how changes to the external environment, such as increasing rates of divorce and labour market changes, were highly gendered, but does not consider how the institutions themselves are gendered as our earlier example of pensions systems demonstrated and that these also contribute to gendered outcomes such as female pensioner poverty.
+Institutionalist scholars like Hacker (2005) have recognized how changes to the external environment, such as increasing rates of divorce and labour market changes, were highly gendered, but do not consider how the institutions themselves are gendered as our earlier example of pensions systems demonstrated and that these institutions also contribute to gendered outcomes such as female pensioner poverty.

-Drift, in part because of its relatively long time horizon and unpredictability, is unlikely to be a frequently adopted gender equality strategy except perhaps in contexts where the non enforcement of existing gender unequal rules is the only strategy available to equality actors.
-Policy drift can also be used by those opposing gender equality strategies - for example allowing institutions like WPAs to 'wither on the vine' by not appointing staff or increasing their budgets in line with other state institutions - thereby rendering them powerless through neglect and marginalization in contexts where their abolition is not a possibility.
+Drift, in part because of its relatively long time horizon and unpredictability, is unlikely to be a frequently adopted gender equality strategy except perhaps in contexts where the non enforcement of existing gender unequal rules (for example forbidding women from undertaking certain activities) is the only strategy available to equality actors who do not have to power to change rules.
+Policy drift can also be used by those opposing gender equality strategies - for example allowing institutions like WPAs to 'wither on the vine' by not appointing staff or increasing their budgets in line with other state institutions - thereby rendering them powerless through neglect and marginalization in contexts where their abolition is impossible.